 Create an Escalation #

-- On the Escalation tab, in the Extension Group drop down, select the extension group that you want to monitor.
+- In the Extension Group dropdown, select the extension group that you want to monitor.

 - In the Emails text box, enter one or more email addresses separated by commas, to which you want to mail the escalated voicemail.

 Follow the procedure to delete an existing escalation,

 - In the Escalation tab, click the Delete button beside the Extension Group that you want to delete.